 Kenny Sharretts has worked as a drum tech for Melissa Etheridge, Kelly Clarkson, Peter Frampton, Joss Stone, The American Idols Live, 30 Seconds to Mars, and Smashmouth.
 He is the current drum tech for Stevie Wonder and Rihanna.
-As a drummer he has worked for several Texas legends including Monte Montgomery, Kevin Fowler, Joe King Carrassco, Rusty Wier, George Devore, and Custard Pie.
+As a drummer, he has worked for several Texas legends including Monte Montgomery, Kevin Fowler, Joe King Carrasco, Rusty Wier, George Devore, and Custard Pie.
 He is also an active member of the band So Called Underground.

 Tuning Your Snare In The Studio aka Did The Drummer Really Ask What Key The Song Was In?